 City of Bukavu, South Kivu Province, Democratic Republic of Congo

-FOR WHOM AND WITH WHOM WE DO PROJECTS
+FOR WHOM AND WITH WHOM WE MAKE PROJECTS

-Since 2001 we have taken in 420 girls: we take care of about 30 girls each year.
-We offer school support to 1,200 children a year.
+Since 2002 we have welcomed more than 420 girls: we take care of around 40-45 girls and boys every year.
+We offer scholastic support to 1200 children per year.

-Sister Natalina Isella is the "mother" of Ek'Abana: she laid the foundation stone of the Center and she is the heart and strength of the Girls' Home.
+Sister Natalina Isella is Ek'Abana's "mother", the one who laid the foundation stone of the Center and who is the heart and strength of the Children's Home.